USArmyResearchLab/ARL_Conditional_Normalizing_Flows/README.md

 Code was adapted from implementations of [2] and [14-16].

 [1] John Hyatt.
 Maximum likelihood on the joint (data, condition) distribution for solving ill-posed problems with conditional flow models.
 Pre-publication (2022).
-Manuscript included as Manuscript.pdf in this directory.

 [2] Laurent Dinh, Jascha Sohl-Dickstein, and Samy Bengio.
 Density estimation using Real NVP. *CoRR* abs/1605.08803 (2016).